panoply/vscode-liquid/readme.md

   // Whether or not to enable tag completions "liquid.completion.tags": true,

-  // Whether or not to enable object completions (disabled by default as its still experimental) "liquid.completion.objects": false,
+  // Whether or not to enable object completions "liquid.completion.objects": true,

   // Whether or not to enable filter completions "liquid.completion.filters": true,